-After a cup of tea (for you are driving and a pint or two at one of the pubs is not conducive to keeping your driving licence) you would probably have strolled down the road and maybe stopped in at the bakery for a couple of pastries to munch on.
+After a cup of tea (for you are driving and a pint or two at one of the pubs is not conducive to keeping your driving licence), you would probably have strolled down the road and maybe stopped in at the bakery for a couple of pastries.

 After the incident, everything changed.
 Not the physical layout of the village of course – apart from the routes to and from Amblesby – but the social and political landscape (that’s a polite way of saying everything fell apart and there was a rush by certain individuals to turn the situation to their advantage).